Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Check back throughout the summer for the latest dish and restaurant in the spotlight.

-Place one of the first 75 *orders for this signature dish and take home a Glass of the Sask carafe.
+Dine in at Juu Ku and be one of the first 75 guests to order the signature dish and you'll take home a Glass of the Sask carafe.

 Our restaurant partners are offering more than great food—they're proudly serving crisp, clean tap water in Glass of the Sask carafes.